|

 I think if you like to help people, have customer service experience and are relatively savvy on the computer, a remote customer service job can be a great way to earn income to travel.

-4. Wonolo is one way to Make Money with RV Travel
+5. Wonolo is one way to Make Money for RV Travel

-Wonolo is an app where you can find local jobs that you can assign yourself to.
+Wonolo is an app where you can find local jobs with companies that need a little bit of help.
 I first heard about Wonolo from some vanlifers I follow on Instagram as a way they earned money to stay on the road.
 I decided to check it out.

-The jobs on the app tend to be things like warehouse work, hotel cleaning or merchandising jobs.
+The jobs on the app tend to be things like warehouse work, hotel cleaning, food delivery or merchandising jobs.
 I worked a few jobs from the app while I was still at my home base and didn’t end up ever finding any work on the road.
 You can read my review of my experience with Wonolo here.

 Last year I decided to do a big house de-clutter before I hit the road.
 Over the years I’ve collected things like political and peace buttons, gay pride pins and t-shirts and some women’s basketball paraphernalia.
 I listed these on E-bay and was surprised and how much sold.
 I mean, I had t-shirts that were old and stained from gay pride marches in 1993 and people paid $25-35 for them!
 I even sold some old rusty peace buttons for $10-12 each.
 These were all things I kept for the sentimental value, but I decided I no longer needed them to retain the memories.

 The most expensive thing I sold was a Keith Haring poster for $600.
-Now when I’m traveling and am already hitting up thrift stores to look for books to sell on Amazon, I will also check for small things that I can sell on E-bay.
+Now when I’m traveling, I hit up thrift stores to check for small things that I can sell on E-bay.
+One downside to this way to make money is you need to have space to store the items.

 WNBA T-shirt for sale on Ebay